 Catherine Gabe, a Minnesota native, began her career as a journalist.
 She was a reporter at newspapers in Minnesota, Iowa, Massachusetts and Ohio.
 For a time, she was the Health Writer at The Plain Dealer in Cleveland.
 Over the years she has worked in marketing, radio, television and as a freelance writer.
 She shadowed a class of Early College high school students for a year as part of a grant funded by the Bill and Melinda Gates Foundation.
 She became a Certified Prevention Specialist coordinating community coalitions to reduce underage substance use and risky behaviors among youth.
 That job included public speaking, presentations, data collection and grant writing.
 She is proud to say she is a person with long-term recovery, which means she has not had to use a drink or a drug since 1986.
 She also has lifetime experience dealing with mental health issues such as depression.
 Ms. Gabe has a seat on the Executive Board.

 Catherine moved to Asheville in September 2019.
-Today she works with A Lighter Move, a relocation and transition management company that specializes in all aspects of helping people – especially seniors – move, downsize and declutter.
-She also works at Hopey and Company in the warehouse helping in the bulk and grading departments.
+She works at Hopey and Company in the warehouse helping in the bulk and grading departments.
 She is the mother of three young adults and four parakeets.

 Annie Gustely is an artist and teacher.
 She uses her role as a Creative Grief Practitioner to support people in times of loss, grief and life transitions.
 She retired in 2012 from a 30 year career as a school counselor and educator with Asheville City Schools and Akron Public Schools.
 Annie’s art practice always found a way to weave itself into her counseling of students and into her classroom.